Fire Rock Navajo Casino

 Fire Rock Navajo Casino is a Navajo casino located in the town of Church Rock, New Mexico, on historic Route 66.
-The casino opened on November 19, 2008.
-The casino is operated by the Navajo Nation Gaming Enterprise (NNGE), which oversees all gaming activity for the Navajo Nation.
+The casino opened November 19, 2008, and is one of four operated by overseers Navajo Nation Gaming Enterprise (NNGE), which includes Flowing Water, Northern Edge and Twin Arrows casinos.

 The casino has approximately 1,100 slot machines, 1 roulette Table, 7 blackjack Tables.
 In addition, it offers a restaurant, gift/smoke shop, and a player's club.